Large Language Models as Simulated Economic Agents: What Can We Learn from Homo Silicus?: Experiments

+The first experiment demonstrates how we can use LLMs to easily extend experiments and search for new insights.
+In the second, we show that LLMs respond reasonably to prompts and follow instructions effectively.
+We also show how to leverage these responses and conventional economic theory to construct samples of \aisub{s} that respond increasingly like human subjects.
+The third experiment shows that LLMs exhibit well-established human decision-making biases.
+The fourth shows that LLMs can be used to study subtle elements of human decision-making and induce experimental variation in new ways.
+The fifth experiment demonstrates that researchers can use \aisub{s} to study realistic field-like decision-making scenarios.

+For readers unfamiliar with LLMs, we provide a brief primer in Appendix~\ref{app:primer}.
+Other introductory resources include~\cite{bowman2023things} and~\cite{ouyang2022training}, while~\cite{zhao2025surveyllms} provide a comprehensive and technical survey of the field.
+In addition, \cite{GenAIEcon2023Korinek} and \cite{Charness2025NextGen} examine how LLMs can be used across the full spectrum of experimental economics research.

-\subsection{Fairness as a constraint on profit-seeking: \cite{kahneman1986fairness}}
+\subsection{Fairness as a constraint on profit-seeking \citep{kahneman1986fairness}}

-\cite{kahneman1986fairness} presents subjects with a series of market scenarios to assess intuitions about fairness in market contexts.
-In a price gouging example, subjects were given the prompt: \begin{quote} A hardware store has been selling snow shovels for \$15.
+\cite{kahneman1986fairness} conducted experiments designed to study people's fairness perceptions in market transactions.
+In their price gouging scenario, they asked subjects to respond to the following vignette: \begin{quote} A hardware store has been selling snow shovels for \$15.
 The morning after a large snowstorm, the store raises the price to \$20.
+Rate this action as: (1) Very Unfair, (2) Unfair, (3) Acceptable, (4) Completely Fair. \end{quote} About 82\% of subjects responded either ``Unfair'' or ``Very Unfair.''